-All approved Pride Academy dress uniform pieces, including pants, skort, shoes, and all accessories acceptable for wear with the dress and gym uniforms, such as small post earrings, headbands without bows, flowers or other ornamentation, and uniform-appropriate socks and sneakers of the students' choice are acceptable and may be worn by any student, without regard to affectional or sexual orientation, gender or gender expression.
-Any student who experiences disrespect or teasing of any type because of uniform or clothing choices should report it to the supervising adult, or to Robin S. Brower, Dean of Students, Title IX and Anti-Bullying Coordinator, Fiona Thomas, Principal, Rose Mary Dumenigo, Vice Principal, or Asgeir Ofstad, Vice Principal.
+All approved Pride Academy dress uniform pieces, including pants, skort, shoes, and all accessories acceptable for wear with the dress and gym uniforms, such as small post earrings, headbands without bows, flowers or other ornamentation, black shoes and sneakers are acceptable and may be worn by any student, without regard to affectional or sexual orientation, gender or gender expression.
+Any student who experiences disrespect or teasing of any type because of uniform or clothing choices should report it to the supervising adult, or to Robin S. Brower, Dean of Students, Title IX and Anti-Bullying Coordinator, Asgeir Ofstad, Principal, or Rose Mary Dumenigo, Vice Principal.
 Student's parent may report any such incident on HIB Form 338 for parents and guardians available at www.prideacs.org.

 PRIDE Academy Charter School adheres to the laws and regulations set forth in N.J.A.C.
-6A:7-1.8; Title VII, Civil Rights Act of 1964; Title IX, Education Amendments of 1972; N.J.S.A.
+6A:7-1.8; Title VII, Civil Rights Act of 1964; Title IX, Education Amendments of 1972 and 2024; N.J.S.A.
 10:5, and Equal Pay Act 1973, and is committed to ensuring equality in Educational, Employment, and Contract Practices for all persons, regardless of race, creed, color, national origin, ancestry, age, marital status, affectional or sexual orientation, gender or gender expression, religion, disability, or socioeconomic status.
 Please refer to sections titled Gender Equity Policy and Harassment, Intimidation and Bullying.